c4spar/cliffy-manual/flags/flag_options.md

 ## Optional value

-by default for all options with a defined type the value is required.
+by default the value is required for all options with an explicitly defined type.
 You can make the value optional by setting `optionalValue` to `true`.

 ## Variadic value

 You can make an argument variadic with the `variadic` option.
-A variadic value can appear multiple times.
+A variadic value can occur multiple times and is collected in an array.

 ## List value